Children's Mental Health Services

 Assessments for non-crisis intensive Mental Health Services are provided by Masters-level professional clinicians in all geographic areas of Placer County, including Auburn, Roseville, Lincoln, and King’s Beach.

-Self-referred individuals or families will either have an appointment scheduled with the Managed Care Unit, with Sierra Mental Wellness Group (an organizational provider), an MFT or LCSW in the Placer County Network, or they will be linked to another appropriate community or agency provider depending on needs and insurance coverage.
+Self-referred individuals or families will either have an appointment scheduled with the Children’s Mental Health Unit, with Uplift Family Services (an organizational provider), an MFT or LCSW in the Placer County Network, or they will be linked to another appropriate community or agency provider depending on needs and insurance coverage.

 Teams or community contractors have been certified to assess children and youth who may be a danger to self, danger to others, or disabled due to a mental disorder.
 These staff then consult with medical doctors who have the authority to admit children to certified or licensed psychiatric facilities to ensure safety.

-Specially trained family support counselors and other professional staff will provide one-on-one assessment and intervention services to children whose behaviors put them at risk for school or placement failure.
+Therapeutic Behavior Analysts and Behavior Specialists, and other professional staff, will provide one-on-one assessment and intervention services to children and families whose behaviors put them at risk for school or placement failure.
 These intensive services are individualized to meet the unique needs of each child.
 Therapeutic Behavioral Services has strict eligibility requirements.

 Placer currently has contracts with Child and Adolescent facilities in the region.
 Placer ensures indigent, under insured, as well as Medi-Cal youth have access to inpatient care.
 Children's System of Care provides immediate case management services in many cases.

-To notify the mental health professional in Placer County of a presumptive transfer case, please complete the county presumptive transfer form (PDF) and send the completed form to the transfer office email.
+To notify the mental health professional in Placer County of a presumptive transfer case, please complete the county presumptive transfer form (PDF) and send the completed form to CSWMHTransfer@placer.ca.gov.